Izaiah-Stroman/Penetration-Testing/README.md

 ### Instructions

-Each folder within this repository contains PDF documents that detail the projects.
-These documents offer in-depth explanations of the penetration testing processes, including methodologies, tools used, and findings.
+ These PDF documents offer in-depth explanations of the penetration testing processes, including methodologies, tools used, and findings.
 Review these documents to gain insights into the penetration testing techniques and security practices I employed.

 ## Conclusion